This corporation shall be known as “Tamil Nadu Foundation, Inc.,” hereinafter called the Foundation.

 The Treasurer, in collaboration with the Secretary, shall:

-- Deposit all moneys received in a bank or a trust company approved by the Board of Directors;
+- Deposit all monies received in a bank or a trust company approved by the Board of Directors;

 - Pay all taxes, interest, and amortization on debt owed by the Foundation in the order mentioned.

-- Pay all bills contracted by the Foundation or its authorized representative, except that disbursements in excess of the limit for contingent expenses require ratification by the Board of Directors.
+- Pay all bills contracted by the Foundation or its authorized representative.
+Disbursements in excess of the limit for contingent expenses require ratification by the Board of Directors.

-- Submit a report of all receipts, disbursements, accounts receivable, accounts payable, and a balance sheet for the Foundation, duly audited by a Certified Public Accountant, at the Annual Meeting.
+- Submit a report of all receipts, disbursements, accounts receivable, accounts payable, and a balance sheet for the Foundation, duly reviewed and/or audited by a Certified Public Accountant, at the Annual Meeting.